 Available Presentations

-Our educational presentations are intended for groups affiliated with the University of Kansas such as student organizations, Greek life, as well as academic and administrative departments.
+Our educational presentations are intended for groups affiliated with the University of Kansas such as student organizations, as well as academic and administrative departments.
 Below are descriptions of the trainings we often present to groups on campus.
+This list is not exhaustive, if you don't see the topic you are looking for simply reach out to the SAPEC staff for a consultation at sapec@ku.edu

 Available to Request